The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 To conduct the cooperative education, schools shall submit the following documents to the competent authority for approval:

-4. Counseling plan for student participants
+4. Counseling plan for student participants.

-6. Training contract draft for student participants
+6. The training contract draft for student participants.

 The counseling plan in Subparagraph 4 of Article 8 shall include life counseling and on site visits.